austin006/austin006.github.io/Projects/water-ballast.md

 ## Description

-I was a payload engineer on the Experimental High Power Team of BYU Rocketry
+I was a payload engineer on the Experimental High Power Team of BYU Rocketry.

 ## Presentation